TurtleNetwork/TurtleNetwork.github.io/_users/turtlenodebot.md

 *Aug 2019*: Bot updated to support TurtleNetwork $TN coin

 *Feb 2020*: Stabilize and bug fix fully. “we just went through a major refactoring on waves and TN side”

-### List of Bot commands

-[@TurtleNodeBot](https://t.me/TurtleNodeBot) Type the ‘/help’ to show the below commands;

-* /show – Show all added addresses
-* /add – Add an address/alias to the wallet notification list
-* /del – Delete an address/alias from the wallet notification list
-* /tn – Get information about $TN
-* /assets – Show all assets listed in the bot
-* /balance – Calculate the value from an address/alias
-* /notify – Create a price notification for the Waves DEX
-* /tndex – Create a price notification for the TN DEX
-* /tdx – Create a price notification for Tidex
-* /bit – Create a price notification for Bittrex
-* /bin – Create a price notification for Binance
-* /claim – Claim from built in faucet
-* /chatid – Get chatid